ThomasPr/ThomasPr.github.io/_posts/2023-06-14-javascript-generator-functions.md

 }
 ```

-The `yield*` keyword is used to delegate the iteration control from one generator function to another.
-In the `findAllConfirmedUsers()` function, yield* `findInBatches()` is used to delegate the iteration over the batched users to the `findInBatches()` generator function.
-This allows for a clean separation of concerns, where the `findAllConfirmedUsers()` function focuses on retrieving users from the database, while the `findInBatches()` function handles the batch querying logic.
+The `yield*` keyword is used to pass on the iteration control from one generator function to another.
+In the `findAllConfirmedUsers()` function, `yield*` is employed to transfer the iteration of the batched users to the `findInBatches()` generator function.
+This helps to maintain a clear separation of concerns: the `findAllConfirmedUsers()` function concentrates on fetching users from the database, while the `findInBatches()` function handles the logic for querying in batches.

 ## Conclusion